peter88213/nvhelp-de/source/book_view.rst

    count is displayed.
 The percentage refers to the words to write.

 Arbeitsphase
-   This setting is for the Baumansichter `"Arbeitsphase" coloring mode
+   This setting is for the Baumansicht `"Arbeitsphase" coloring mode
    <view_menu.html#farbgebungsmodus>`__.

-   - Abschnitts with the same completion status as the selected work phase are black.
+   - Abschnitte with the same completion status as the selected work phase are black.
-   - Abschnitts that are ahead of the selected work phase are green.
+   - Abschnitte that are ahead of the selected work phase are green.
-   - Abschnitts that are behind the selected work phase are magenta.
+   - Abschnitte that are behind the selected work phase are magenta.

 Buchumschlag-Miniaturbild